 A number of tea shops run tea tasting ceremonies but Ming Cha stands out.
-The tea ceremonies run regularly and are timetabled, English is always available as a language and while the shop itself looks thoroughly modern tradition runs deep.
-Stacked with cases of tea from around China (as well as a few local brews) you can just pop in and pick a tasting menu, or plump for a full, scheduled class.
+The tea ceremonies run regularly and are timetabled; English is always available as a language and while the shop itself looks thoroughly modern, tradition runs deep.
+Stacked with cases of tea from around China (as well as a few local brews) you can just pop in and pick a tasting menu, or plan for a full, scheduled class.

-You’ll be introduced to four or five teas; from red and white to oolong.
-There are explanations about the differences in flavor and how each different type of tea has different health benefits.
-Tea is strained, sifted and left to cool before being poured in the palm of your hand-sized cups for tasting.
+You’ll be introduced to four or five teas; from black and white to oolong.
+There are explanations about the differences in flavor and the health benefits of the different types of tea.
+Tea is weighed, steeped and poured into hand-sized cups for tasting.
 It’s a relaxing way to unwind and enjoy a good cuppa.

 Flagstaff Museum of Teaware and Gongfu

 One for the experts.
 The Flagstaff Museum of Teaware runs semi-regular tea ceremonies in partnership with the Lok Cha tea house, one of Hong Kong’s oldest.
 To find out when the next ceremony is and whether it will be in English it is best to call the Museum as accurate information on the website can be hard to track down.

 The ceremonies here are dedicated to showcasing the Gongfu method of tea preparation that was once common throughout Guangdong.
 This roughly translates as making tea with precise, careful technique designed to bring out the full flavor in the tea.